 - Good for tracking basic P&L and simple metrics.

-- Works when trade volume is low, such as a few trades per week.
+- Works when trade volume is low — a few trades per week.

 - Manual data entry is tedious and error-prone.

-- No automated trade import means every trade is typed by hand.
+- No automated trade import — every trade is typed by hand.

 - Charting and visualization is basic.